publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schV/m__us_usc_t8_s1536.md

             (B) __Application of regular procedures__

-                Subparagraph (A) shall not prevent the arrest and detention of the alien pursuant to subchapter II of this chapter.
+                Subparagraph (A) shall not prevent the arrest and detention of the alien pursuant to subchapter II.

     (b) __Conditional release if order denied and review sought__